adrianHards/learning-rails/setup.md

 bundle install
 bin/rails g responders:install
 ```
+3. `touch .rubocop.yml` to the root of your project and [disable](https://docs.rubocop.org/rubocop/configuration.html) checks here.

 <!-- I'll be adding [Hotwire::Livereload](https://kirillplatonov.com/posts/hotwire-livereload/) which enables live reloading when files are changed without the need for a full browser refresh.